miogasuki/PotatoVN/project-info-galgamemanager.md

 *   **Cloud Save Sync (Conceptual):** Facilitates tracking of game save locations.
 Actual synchronization to cloud storage relies on third-party sync software (e.g., OneDrive, NextCloud) monitoring the designated save folders.
     *   **Playtime Tracking:** Monitors and records the time spent playing games.
 This includes individual play sessions (`PlayedTime`) and total play count (`PlayCount`).
 Both `PlayCount` and `PlayedTime` are synchronized with the `GalgameManager.Server`.
     *   **Automated Game Processing:** Can extract games from compressed archives, attempt to identify them, and add them to the user's library.
+    *   **Magpie Integration:** Allows users to toggle the use of Magpie (a screen scaling tool) for individual games.
+A global override setting is also available to always enable Magpie, regardless of individual game settings.

 ## 3. Architecture and Technology